microsoft/playwright/docs/src/api/class-electron.md

 * Ensure that `nodeCliInspect` ([FuseV1Options.EnableNodeCliInspectArguments](https://www.electronjs.org/docs/latest/tutorial/fuses#nodecliinspect)) fuse is **not** set to `false`.

+## async method: Electron.connectOverCDP
+* since: v1.30
+- returns: <[ElectronApplication]>

+This method attaches Playwright to an existing electron application instance using the Chrome DevTools Protocol.
+Electron application must be started with '--inspect' and '--remote-debugging-port' command line arguments.

+### option: Electron.connectOverCDP.nodeEndpointURL
+* since: v1.30
+- `nodeEndpointURL` <[string]>

+A node websocket endpoint or http url to connect to.
+For example `http://localhost:9221/` or `ws://127.0.0.1:9221/0b100c59-cc44-44e7-862f-b37e337a6145`.

+### option: Electron.connectOverCDP.chromiumEndpointURL
+* since: v1.30
+- `chromiumEndpointURL` <[string]>

+A CDP websocket endpoint or http url to connect to.
+For example `http://localhost:9222/` or `ws://127.0.0.1:9222/devtools/browser/387adf4c-243f-4051-a181-46798f4a46f4`.

+### option: Electron.connectOverCDP.timeout
+* since: v1.30
+- `timeout` <[float]>

+Maximum time in milliseconds to wait for the application to connect.
+Defaults to `30000` (30 seconds).
+Pass `0` to disable timeout.

 ## async method: Electron.launch
 * since: v1.9
 - returns: <[ElectronApplication]>